 Another of Reynolds’ special star-attractions was ‘Lionel, the Lion-Headed Boy’.
 He was advertised as being ‘From the forests of Kostroma Russia, eight years of age and bearing a full and completely natural mane of facial and head hair!’
 The boy was actually Stefan Bibrowski (1891-1932) from Warsaw.
 He had been discovered by a German showman who, with the permission of the boy’s parents, put him on show around the world.
 When people saw him in the Lime Street Exhibition they were told that his unfortunate but entirely genuine symptoms had been ‘caused by his mother witnessing his father being eaten by a lion’.

-Number 12 Lime Street re-opened, in 1922, as ‘Reynolds Billiard Hall’ with a tea room on the ground floor but, by the 1950s, this was ‘The Empress Chinese Restaurant’.
-In 1964, the entire block of buildings was demolished and replaced by the new St John’s Market.
-However, and judging by the current popularity of horrific attractions such as ‘The London Dungeon’, if Reynolds’ Waxworks and Exhibition was to re-open today then I expect it would do a roaring trade!
+The first venue in Liverpool to show ‘moving pictures’’, in 1896, and again in 1897, Reynolds’ Waxworks began showing these as a permanent, featured attraction from 1910.
+The entire Exhibition survived until 1921, still only charging only 3d and 6d for admission.
+However, by this time tastes were changing and freak shows were no longer quite as acceptable.
+The exhibitions were removed and sold, as was the building.
+However, number 12 Lime Street re-opened, in 1924, now as ‘Reynolds Billiard Hall’.
+There was a tea room on the ground floor but, by the 1950s, this had become ‘The Empress Chinese Restaurant’.
+In 1964, the entire block of buildings was demolished and replaced by the new St John’s Market and a multi-storey carpark.
+Nevertheless, and judging by the current popularity of horrific attractions such as ‘The London Dungeon’, if Reynolds’ Waxworks and Exhibition was to re-open today then I expect it would do a roaring trade!